THIS DATE IN HISTORY: Feb. 24

 1980: The United States completes the "Miracle on Ice" by scoring three times in the third period to defeat Finland 4-2 in its final game at the Lake Placid Olympics, winning the gold medal for the first time in 20 years.
 Rob McClanahan's goal breaks a 2-2 tie and Mark Johnson scores a late shorthanded goal.

-1980: Gretzky, in his and Edmonton's first NHL season, becomes the first player in League history to score 100 points in a season prior to his 20th birthday.
+1980: Gretzky, in his and Edmonton's initial NHL season, becomes the first player in League history to score 100 points in a season prior to his 20th birthday.
 Point No. 100 is an assist in a 4-2 loss to the Bruins.
 It comes in his 61st NHL game.

 1993: Steve Yzerman of the Detroit Red Wings reaches two milestones on the same night.
-Yzerman has a goal and three assists in a 10-7 road loss to the Sabres, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.
+Yzerman has a goal and three assists in a 10-7 loss to the Sabres in Buffalo, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.

-2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the U.S. 5-2 at Salt Lake City.
+2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the United States 5-2 at Salt Lake City.
 Joe Sakic and Jarome Iginla each score two goals for Canada, and Martin Brodeur makes 33 saves.